-We have audited the accompanying consolidated financial statements of Costar Technologies, Inc. and Subsidiaries, which comprise the balance sheet as of December 31, 2017, and the related statements of operations, changes in stockholders' equity and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have reviewed the consolidated financial statements of Costar Technologies Inc. and its subsidiaries (collectively, the Company), which comprise the consolidated balance sheet as of March 31, 2018, and the related consolidated statements of operations, changes in stockholders' equity and cash flows for the three-month period ended March 31, 2018.

-Management's Responsibility for the Financial Statements
+Management's Responsibility

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial information in accordance with accounting principles generally accepted in the United States of America; this responsibility includes the design, implementation and maintenance of internal control sufficient to provide a reasonable basis for the preparation and fair presentation of interim financial information in accordance with the applicable financial reporting framework.